sap218/cyan/README.md

 <img src="cyan.png" align="right" alt="cyan annotate logo" width="200">

 Introducing cyan-notate!
-An annotator for plain text files using a list of words.
+An annotator for plain text files using a list of words/concepts.

 Please **note**: as I am not an expert, the script may not work as expected.